 By Theo van de Kletersteeg

-Canadian Sailings has recently completed a study comparing financial and other performance data related to federally-operated Canadian ports from 2012 to 2013.
+Canadian Sailings has recently completed another annual study comparing financial and other performance data related to federally-operated Canadian Port Authorities from 2014 to 2015 (Data for 2016 will not be available until July or August).
 Port of Toronto was not included in the study because its financial statements include the operations of Toronto Island Airport, and are therefore not comparable to those of other ACPA ports.

 What is the profile of a “typical” ACPA Port?

 There is no “typical” ACPA Port because each port is significantly different from the next, resulting from geographic location, size and economic opportunity.
 Moreover, with Vancouver handing some 45 per cent of all Canadian federal Ports, and responsible for almost two thirds of the comprehensive income generated by all ACPA ports, Vancouver’s stats swamp everyone else’s.
-Recognizing those limitations, an “average” ACPA port handled 18.3 million tonnes of cargo in 2013, up 1.3 per cent from 2012, producing revenues of $29.2 million, up 6.8 per cent from 2012, and an operating profit of $8.4 million, up 0.9 per cent from 2012.
-At $10.7 million, 2013 “comprehensive” income topped 2012’s comprehensive income of $6.7 million by more than 60 per cent.
-At $296,063, CEO pay was 1.1 per cent higher than in 2012.
-“Comprehensive” return on assets stood at 5.9 per cent in 2013, up from 5.2 per cent in 2012.
-“Comprehensive” return on equity was 8.2 per cent in 2013, up from 7.0 per cent in 2012
+Recognizing those limitations, an “average” ACPA port handled 18.0 million tonnes of cargo in 2015, down 1.0 per cent from 2014, producing revenues of $32.3 million, up 4.0 per cent from 2014, and an operating profit of $9.7 million, up 3.5 per cent from 2014.
+At $10.6 million, 2015 “comprehensive” income was well above 2014’s comprehensive income of $9.05 million.
+At $322,426, CEO pay was up 3.1 per cent from the 2014 average of $312,804.
+“Comprehensive” return on assets stood at 5.3 per cent in 2015, up from 4.7 per cent in 2014.
+“Comprehensive” return on equity was a healthy 7.1 per cent in 2015, up from 6.5 per cent in 2014.

 Smallest and largest

-Saguenay, the smallest in terms of tonnage, produced $663,100 of “comprehensive” net profits on revenues of $2.1 million in 2013.
-At $7.84, its revenues per tonne of cargo was the highest, and enabled it to afford the highest employee cost per tonne of cargo, $2.62.
-By contrast, Vancouver, the largest in terms of tonnage, produced “comprehensive” net profits of $92.9 million on revenues of $211 million.
-Its revenues per tonne of $1.56 were 2 per cent above the national average and at 25 cents per tonne, its employee cost per tonne of cargo was 49 per cent below the nationwide average.
+Saguenay, the smallest in terms of tonnage, produced $387,038 of “comprehensive” net profits on revenues of $2.8 million in 2015.
+At $8.29, its revenue per tonne of cargo was the highest, and enabled it to afford the highest employee cost per tonne of cargo, $2.57.
+By contrast, Vancouver, the largest in terms of tonnage, produced “comprehensive” net profits of $105.6 million on revenues of $239.2 million.
+Its revenue per tonne of $1.73 was 3.9 per cent below the national average and at 27 cents per tonne, its employee cost per tonne of cargo was 34 per cent below the nationwide average of 41.1 cents per tonne.

 Highest returns on assets and equity

-In this category, top marks for the highest comprehensive return on equity went to Prince Rupert (21.8 per cent), Montreal (11.4 per cent), Sept-Îles (11.3 per cent), and Quebec (8.6 per cent).
-Top marks for the highest return on assets went to Prince Rupert (13.3 per cent), Montreal (8.2 per cent), and Vancouver (6.8 per cent).
+In this category, top marks for the highest comprehensive return on equity went to Prince Rupert (19.8 per cent), Montreal (13.1 per cent) and Vancouver (8.0 per cent each).
+Top marks for the highest return on assets went to Prince Rupert (12.6 per cent), Montreal (10.6per cent), and Vancouver (7.0 per cent).

 Highest and lowest revenue growth rates

-With a revenue growth rate of 15.9 per cent, Oshawa underwent the most robust growth of any Canadian federal Port, well above the national average of 6.8 per cent.
-Saguenay (15.1 per cent), Port Alberni (13.2 per cent) and Vancouver (11.8 per cent) also showed strong growth.
-Five Port Authorities reported declining revenues.
+With a revenue growth rate of 14.68 per cent, Saguenay underwent the most robust growth of any Canadian federal Port Authority in 2015, well above the national average of 4.0 per cent.
+Oshawa (10.7 per cent), Montreal (9.1 per cent) and Hamilton (8.6 per cent) also showed strong growth.
+Six Port Authorities reported declining revenues.

 Employee cost to move one tonne of cargo, and “all-in” costs

 There were very significant differences between Ports in terms of income performance.
-While three Ports produced negative operating income in 2012, this number was reduced to two in 2013, and those same two Ports also produced negative “comprehensive” net income.
-Combined comprehensive income produced by all the Ports increased markedly from $113.6 million in 2012 to $182.4 million in 2013.
-Vancouver produced the highest comprehensive income ($92.9 million), followed by Montreal ($28.6 million), and Prince Rupert ($17.7 million).
-“Comprehensive” gains or losses are based on net income adjusted for a number of factors, with re-evaluation of the value of the employer’s pension assets in relation to its pension obligations being a major factor.
+Four Ports (Quebec, Nanaimo, Port Alberni and Oshawa) produced negative operating income in 2014, up from three in 2013.
+Those Ports also produced negative comprehensive net income.
+Nonetheless, combined comprehensive income produced by all the Ports increased significantly from $153.8 million in 2014 to $180.7 million in 2015.
+Vancouver produced by far the highest comprehensive income ($105.6 million), followed by Montreal ($39.8 million) and Prince Rupert ($26.1 million), “Comprehensive” losses result mostly as a result of a re-evaluation of the value of the employer’s pension assets in relation to its pension obligations.

 Revenue per tonne and operating income per tonne

-Average operating income per tonne of cargo remained unchanged between 2012 and 2013 at $0.46/tonne.
+Average operating income per tonne of cargo increased between 2014 and 2015 from $0.52 to $0.54/tonne.
 However, results for individual Port Authorities varied widely.

-Whereas most Ports formally carry an “investments” account on their books, not all do.
+Whereas some Ports formally carry an “investments” account on their books, not all do.
 However, most Ports do carry substantial cash balances on their balance sheets which, to the extent that they represent cash not generally regarded as needed to conduct their operations, represent an investment.
 For each Port, we have made a subjective assessment of such “excess” cash, and classified it as “investment capital”.
 Generally, this amount was the greater of the amount labelled “investments” by the Port’s auditor, and the amount by which the cash on hand exceeded the cash needed to maintain a working capital ratio of 1.0.
-On that basis, investments of $273.2 million at the end of 2013 were down from $355.2 million at the end of 2012.
-Still, combined year-end 2013 investments represented 8.8 per cent of Ports’ total assets.
+On that basis, aggregate investments of $172 million at the end of 2015 were up substantially from $127.4 million at the end of 2014.
+Combined year-end 2014 investments represented 5.0 per cent of Ports’ total assets.

-Comparing 2013 to 2012, aggregate investment income remained unchanged at $7.3 million.
-With investment income of $3.6 million, Port of Montreal generated by far the highest investment income, followed by Port of Thunder Bay ($685,900).
+Comparing 2015 to 2014, aggregate investment income fell from $5.0 million to $4.3 million.
+With investment income of $1.1 million, Port of Montreal generated by far the highest investment income, followed by Port of Thunder Bay ($630,000).

-2013 was a year of high levels of capital expenditures.
-Whereas in 2012, aggregate net capital expenditures of all federal ports rose sharply from $156.5 million to $202.8 million, those amounts were relatively minor compared to $407.7 million spent on net capital expenditures in 2013.
+In 2015, aggregate net capital expenditures by all federal ports declined sharply from $319.5 million to $188.9 million.
 It should be noted that the reported capital expenditures are only those that, from an accounting point of view, were paid for or were the obligation of individual Port Authorities, and do not include capital expenditures paid for by way of grants or contributions from federal or provincial governments.
-The largest year-over-year increases in capital expenditures were made by Vancouver ($83.9 million), Sept-Îles ($62.5 million), and Prince Rupert ($44.6 million).
-The largest capital expenditures (relative to the size of its operations) were undertaken by Saguenay ($29.7 million in 2013 versus $$2.3 million in 2012).
+The largest capital expenditures were undertaken by Vancouver ($69.7 million), Montreal ($34.6 million), Sept Iles ($18.0 million), and Halifax ($12.3 million).

 Salaries, wages and benefits